 A century ago, the Treaty of Versailles ended World War I. While historians debate the treaty’s legacy, what is the true significance of the outcome?

 A century ago at the end of the First World War, an unprecedented and historic peace conference was convened in France.
 Paris became the virtual seat of world government as leaders from the United States, Britain, France, Italy, and many other countries assembled to thrash out the mess that was the aftermath of the war.
-The war’s impact was devastating: More than 50 million soldiers and civilians had died and millions more had been wounded in the horrific bloodletting.
+The war’s impact was devastating: Roughly ten million soldiers and eight million civilians had died, and millions more had been wounded in the horrific bloodletting.

 The Conference produced five treaties, but is remembered primarily for the Treaty of Versailles, which dealt with Germany, the war’s chief antagonist.
 This treaty was signed on June 28, 1919, in the Palace of Versailles’ famous Hall of Mirrors, to take effect the following year.